ArturGR3/MLOps-project/part_1_building_the_model.md

 ---
 You can notice below that most of the code is wrapped in custom modules.

 [kaggle_client](modules/kaggle_client.py) - is a convinient wrapper class that streamlines interactions with Kaggle competitions.
-It offers functionality for downloading competition data (train, test and sumbition files) and submitting predictions, making it easier to participate in Kaggle competitions programmatically.
+It offers functionality for downloading competition data (train, test and submission files) and submitting predictions, making it easier to participate in Kaggle competitions programmatically.

 Features:
   - Automatic Data Management: Creates a data folder and downloads raw competition data (train, test, and submission files) into it.